 The following information describes replacing the cover.
-The illustration below might differ slightly from your hardware.

-Note: Because of the placement of the adapter support brackets, you might find it easier to lay the computer on it side with the cover lock facing you.

-Note: If you removed the support bracket, reinstall it before you replace the cover.
-See "Removing the support bracket" on page 31 for details.
+- 1. Because of the placement of the adapter support brackets, you might find it easier to lay the computer on it side with the cover lock facing you. - 2.
+If you removed the support bracket, reinstall it before you replace the cover.
+See "Removing the support bracket" on page 34 for details.